 CLOTHING Children should be dressed appropriately for active play.
-To prevent injury, sandals and open-toed shoes are not allowed.
+To prevent injuries, sandals and open-toed shoes are not allowed.
 Rubber-soled shoes are most effective for young children when climbing on playground equipment or participating in gross motor activities.
-Children in pretoddler, toddler, and preschool classrooms must have footwear.
-If your infant is learning to walk, please provide rubber-soled shoes for use while your child is in care.
-A complete change of clothes (i.e., underpants, socks, shorts/slacks, and shirt) for each child must be kept at the center for emergencies.
-Should all available clothing be soiled, the family will be contacted to bring additional clothing to the program.
+Children in pre-toddler, toddler and preschool classrooms must have footwear.
+A complete change of clothes (i.e. under-pants, socks, shorts/slacks, and shirt) for each child must be kept at the center for emergencies.
+Should all available clothing be soiled, the families will be contacted to bring additional clothing to the program.
 Precautions will be taken to safeguard clothing and/or personal belongings.
 However, we will not be responsible for lost or damaged articles.
 Children's names printed on the inside labels of their clothing and personal items is strongly recommended.
 Children will play outside every day, weather permitting.
-Please make sure your child has appropriate outerwear for the season.
+Please make sure your child has appropriate outer wear for the season.

 JEWELRY Please do not put jewelry on your young child.
 Jewelry includes items such as bracelets, hair beads, necklaces and earrings (except for small posts for pierced ears).
 Jewelry is discouraged for a number of reasons.
-It is easily lost and particularly in infant areas, can be swallowed by other infants.
-Under no circumstances may children wear necklaces (except teething necklaces as developmentally appropriate) or hoop-style earrings due to the likelihood of getting caught on playground equipment, furniture, clothing, etc. Teachers may remove jewelry that poses a hazard and return it to the parent.
-Children enrolled in SAC or recreational activities may wear jewelry as the family deems appropriate; however, precautions should be taken regarding necklaces or hoop earrings which may be caught in play equipment.
+It is easily lost and particularly in infant areas can be swallowed by other infants.
+Under no circumstances may children wear necklaces or hoop-style earrings due to the likelihood of getting caught on playground equipment, furniture, clothing, etc. Teachers may remove jewelry that poses a hazard and return it to the parent.
+Children enrolled in SAC or recreational activities may wear jewelry as the family deems appropriate, however, precautions should be taken regarding necklaces or hoop earrings which may be caught in play equipment.

-TOYS are discouraged from being brought to the CDC/SAC unless the child's teacher has requested children to bring something to the program.
+TOYS Toys are discouraged from being brought to the CDC/SAC unless the child's teacher has requested children bring something to the program.
 Staff cannot be responsible for items brought to the center.
-A soft "special friend" may be brought in for rest time.
+A special "friend" may be brought for rest time.